-While working on remote server, you may receive warning message from windows that “Someone else is still using this PC.
-If you shut down now, they could lose unsaved work” and you may not be able to login to computer.
+While working on a remote server, you may receive a warning message from Windows that “Someone else is still using this PC.
+If you shut down now, they could lose unsaved work“.
+In this case, you may not be able to log in to the computer.
 QUser command helps to identify active user sessions on the remote computer.

-command displays information about users session on remote server.
-Using quser, you can get list of users logged on to the server machine.
+The PowerShell QUser command displays information about users’ sessions on a remote server.
+Using the quser, you can get a list of users logged on to the server machine.

 QUser Command